 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Brookline College - Tucson, approximately 95% of students took out student loans averaging $7,178 a year.
 That adds up to $28,712 over four years for those students.

 The student loan default rate at Brookline College - Tucson is 22.7%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Brookline College - Tucson Graduates Make?students who graduate from Brookline College - Tucson with a bachelor's degree go on to jobs where they make an average salary of $21,900 in their early years.
-This is about 45% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do Brookline College - Tucson Graduates Make?bachelor's degree recipients from Brookline College - Tucson make around $21,900 per year during the early years of their employment.
+Unfortunately, this is 45% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Brookline College - Tucson